Do You Have Gaps In Your Health Insurance Coverage?

 You can alter your coverage during your open enrollment period, which for most policyholders lasts for six weeks near the end of the calendar year.
 If you experience a major life event, such as marriage, birth or adoption of a child, or loss of other coverage, you may be eligible for a special enrollment period.

 Building your ideal health insurance coverage strategy requires some research.
-PolicyScout lets you compare policies and coverage options from more than 850 insurers so that you can find coverage that suits your medical needs, lifestyle, and budget.
+PolicyScout lets you compare policies and coverage options from hundreds so that you can find coverage that suits your medical needs, lifestyle, and budget.